Pelleas: Medieval literature

-Thomas Malory reworked the Post-Vulgate story in the first book of his seminal compilation Le Morte d'Arthur.
-There, Gawain leaves the maiden—who in this version is called Ettarde—after the incident with the sword.
-Nimue, one of the Ladies of the Lake, comes upon Pelleas, hears his story, and falls in love with him herself.
-She takes vengeance on Ettarde by magic, enchanting her to fall in love with Pelleas as deeply as he loved her.
-Pelleas, whose love has turned to hate, spurns Ettarde, and she dies of sorrow.
-Nimue and Pelleas fall in love and marry.
+Thomas Malory reworked the Post-Vulgate version in "The Story of Pelleas and Ettard" from the first book of his compilation Le Morte d'Arthur.
+There, Gawain leaves the maiden—who in this version is called Ettard or Ettarde—after the incident with the sword.
+Nimue (Nenyve), one of the Ladies of the Lake, comes upon Pelleas, hears his story, and casts a spell that makes him love herself.
+She then punishes Ettard's abuse of him, enchanting her to fall in love with Pelleas as deeply as he loved her.
+Pelleas spurns Ettard, and she dies of sorrow.
+Nimue and Pelleas later marry, after which she keeps protecting him for the rest of his life.

 Pelleas also appears as a minor character at other points in both of these works.
-He is active fighting in tournaments and defending Guinevere from her abductor Maleagant as one of the Queen's Knights.
+He is seen fighting in tournaments and attempts to defend Guinevere from her abductor Maleagant as one of the Queen's Knights.

+Modern culture

-In Tennyson's Idylls of the King, Pelleas is knighted by Arthur at a young age.
+In Tennyson's black comedy idyll "Pelleas and Ettarre" from Idylls of the King, Pelleas is knighted by Arthur at a young age.
 As a young knight, he deeply loves the maiden named Ettarre who finds his youthful shyness and stammering bothersome and does not return his affection.
 She lies to him to induce him to give her a golden arm circlet, the prize of a tournament that he won, as a token of his love.
 Ettarre, selfish and having gained the circlet and thus some social elevation, desires to be left alone; but despite her treachery Pelleas cannot forget her.
 He defeats all knights sent by her but, after each victory, deliberately allows himself to be captured and taken prisoner to her castle, as it is the only way that he can ever see his true love.
 Unsympathetic, Ettarre takes his horse from him and sends him on his way, only to return again and again.
 Gawain offers to try to persuade Ettarre to love Pelleas.
 Gawain instead lies to her, telling her he has slain Pelleas, and betrays him, sleeping with her himself.
 Pelleas finds the two together sleeping, and leaves his sword on their chests, revealing that he is alive and well, but also as a sign of honour, as he says he cannot kill a knight such as Gawain in his sleep.

+In the 2026 television series The Pendragon Cycle: Rise of the Merlin, Pelleas is portrayed by Alex Laurence Phillips.